 Welcome to Caveat Vendor!
 What are we about?
 Most are familiar with the venerable Latin axiom, “caveat emptor” – let the buyer beware.
 Well, in today's world, the advertising and marketing of goods and services is no longer a free-for-all.
 Laws and regulations address what sellers can say and do, to whom, when and how – and what they can do with the information they collect.

-This blog intends to focus on data privacy and security; false advertising and consumer deception; social media issues; consumer financial services; affiliate, telemarketing, and other marketing activities; and gaming, promotions, and sweepstakes.
+This blog intends to focus on false advertising and consumer deception; social media issues; consumer financial services; affiliate, telemarketing, and other marketing activities; and gaming, promotions, and sweepstakes.
 We will comment on noteworthy developments in class and other litigation, in Congress, at the Federal Trade Commission and other federal agencies and with state attorneys general.

 We hope you enjoy and learn from our blog – and please post your comments and feedback.